blockwatch-cc/knoxdb/tools/tbingest/README.md

 * `id` and `pending_id` must be 128-bit `[uint64, uint64]` arrays
 * Uses the `stream.Writer` API from the v2 KnoxDB columnar pack system
 * Input detection is automatic based on file extension

----

-## Future Work

-* Add schema inference from Parquet or CSV files
-* Optional deduplication or auto-repair mode
-* Batch validation logging

----

-## Philosophy

-This tool bridges operational systems (like TigerBeetle) with columnar analytical storage (KnoxDB), enabling a performant and compressed ledger archive pipeline.